SolaceDev/solace-dev-codelabs/markdown/codelab-4-codelab/codelab-4-codelab.md

 Positive
 : Exporting your codelab will create the html static files under the `codelabs/<name-of-codelab>` directory

-🚀  Go ahead to the last step and add your codelabs on the main repo
+🚀  Go ahead to the **Step 7** and add your codelabs on the main repo

 ## Option B: Create your initial Codelab - Manual
 Duration: 0:08:00